symfony/symfony-docs/components/http_foundation/introduction.rst

     );

 The :method:`Symfony\\Component\\HttpFoundation\\Request::create` method
-creates a request based on a path info, a method and some parameters (the query parameters or the request ones depending on the HTTP method); and of course, you an also override all other variables as well (by default, Symfony creates sensible defaults for all the PHP global variables).
+creates a request based on a URI, a method and some parameters (the query parameters or the request ones depending on the HTTP method); and of course, you can also override all other variables as well (by default, Symfony creates sensible defaults for all the PHP global variables).

 Based on such a request, you can override the PHP global variables via